Part 4 — The Copper Cloth

 A rebel with a pink bejeweled mask chuckled as he passed them, but another actually stopped and picked it up.
 “This yours?” he asked, and Fi and Luther both nodded.
 The rebel snorted.
 “You sharing it?”

 “You get your own owl apple!”
 Fi snapped as she hip checked Luther.
-He stumbled, and the rebel thought that was hilarious, so I think it gave them both some bonus points.
+He stumbled, and the rebel laughed.
 He reached into his bag.

 The rebel gestured to Fi, Luther, and the apples.
 “You want me to feed them?”

 The leader sighed, then eyed the four of us.
-And by the four of us, I mean everyone wearing ropes at the time.
 “You gonna try to run?”
 We shook our heads.
 “Or fight?”
 We continued to shake.
 He nodded to the rebel with the apples.
-“Go ahead.
-Whatever they need.”
+“Go ahead.”

-I was munching on the apple, feeling pretty relieved, when Greg started edging closer to me.
+I was munching on the apple, feeling great, when Greg started edging closer to me.
 He had his own apple, and someone had handed him some sort of roll, so he was chewing as he spoke.
 “So . . .
 Ian, is it?”

 I nodded.